 Lastly, be sure to follow all the advice from your doctor and not miss any follow-up appointments.
 Otherwise, the insurance company might try to say you were not hurt as badly as you’re claiming.

-What you do at the scene of a truck accident can really help your insurance claim.
-You can gather certain information that will help you and your lawyer build a strong case to show what happened and who was at fault.
-Here are some of the most important steps to take ·(if you’re able) directly at the scene after a truck accident.
+What you do at the scene of a truck accident can help your insurance claim.
+In addition, you can gather certain information that will help you and your lawyer build a solid case to show what happened and who was at fault.
+Here are some of the most critical steps to take directly at the scene after a truck accident.

 Pull Over and Stay Calm